 Buzzsprout has now achieved IAB Certification for its podcast analytics!

 Captivate achieved IAB Certification within months of launch.
 In fact, we built the platform to adhere to IAB standards in the first place, so our advanced analytics are free to all our podcasters.

 What is IAB Certification and why does it matter to you?

-Having the IAB certification seal means that you can be assured that your download analytics and unique listener counts meet the industry standards, giving you a true reflection of the growth of your show via your analytics data.
-We’ll also give you a flashy IAB-Certified badge to add to your one-click sponsor kit and to use in sponsorship pitches.
+Having the IAB certification seal means that you can be assured that your download analytics and unique listener counts meet the industry standards.
+This gives a true reflection of the growth of your show.

 Captivate’s Clickable Timestamps